Tryout TrackerLegal

 12a.
 California Residents (CCPA / CPRA)

 California residents have additional rights, including the right to know the categories and specific pieces of personal information we collect, the right to delete, the right to correct, the right to limit use of sensitive personal information, and the right to non-discrimination for exercising these rights.
 We do not sell or "share" personal information for cross-context behavioral advertising.
 To submit a verifiable consumer request, contact us at the address above.
+You may designate an authorized agent to make a request on your behalf; we will verify the agent's authority before responding.

-12b.
+12d.
 EEA / UK Residents (GDPR / UK GDPR)

 13. International Transfers